relationalexistence/UCF-GUTT/README.md

 **Website**: https://relationalexistence.com

 The rough sketch... as it were... is public...
 Currently, the refined complete refactored COQ library is private.

-# UCF/GUTT™ Coq Library Quality Audit
+# UCF/GUTT™ Coq Private Library Quality Audit

 **Audit Date:** January 26, 2026
 **Library Version:** 1.5.0